yueyu19/yueyu.personal/_projects/invgame.md

 <h2>How do we do it?</h2>

-Solving an inverse game problem requires the following four steps.
+Building an algorithm to solve the inverse game problem typically requires the following steps.

 - First, we need to mathematical modeling each individual player’s decision-making.
 In a rock-paper-scissors game, this model is the minimization of a linear function over the probability simplex.
 In dynamic interactions, this model can either be a linear-quadratic trajectory optimization or a Markov decision process.